sslover/designing-for-data-personalization/syllabus.md

     * Yummly
     * Sage Project
 * Connecting your client application to your API

+* **Assignment Week 8:**

-* Assignment: build simple API to track and relay a dataset
+Build a simple API to track and relay a dataset of your choosing

 * Update the boilerplate to work with your own schema (i.e. change it away from the animal schema to the schema you have created)
 * You should have at least 5 routes, and they should be done in a RESTful style:
     1) Create
     2) Retrieve All
     3) Retrive One
     4) Update
     5) Delete
 * Use [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en) for POST requests

 Week 9
 ------